NicholiNoah/NicholiNoah/content/extended-reality/ToBeFree.md

 title: To Be Free
 metaDescription:
 thumbnail: https://lh3.googleusercontent.com/udr9oxaQFaBKFe2FUKUM4-sQVM0Pdocasoe8cy6ym93ne99YRopfTrZFLUNFCmttAHYPmjfsyzoXRGlP5TuR6sJDY0XRRdynQmBhrs4nnX1spvQ9QY3evfqWVvSLRQs9j6gW8S5MTQ=w2400
-description: Augmented Reality without the device
+description: Augmented Reality without the device<br>(Found Art Sculpture and VR history lesson)
 alt: fine art sculpture of an invisible baby with VR headset, sleeping in a baby carrier, captured in a dog cage.
 The cage is unlocked and open, sitting on a concrete slab.
 rank: 1
 ---